Strong Simulation of Linear Optical Processes: Introduction

-In this paper we propose a framework and algorithms for both strong and weak simulation, which additionally allow for hybrid forms of simulation between these two particular cases.
-As a by-product, we derive an alternative algorithm for computing the permanent of a complex matrix that matches the state-of-the-art.
+On the other hand and independently from permanents, the folklore of linear optics is aware of informal, back-of-the-envelope techniques for running fixed-photon number simulations.
+The goal of this paper is to formalize and analyze these folklore techniques and provide a comparison with the algorithms for the permanents of complex matrices.
+In particular, we propose a framework for strong simulation, amenable to weak simulation, which additionally allow for hybrid forms of simulation between these two particular cases.
+Accross the paper, we shall be using the acronym SLOS, standing for \emph{Strong Linear Optical Simulator}.
+We derive an algorithm for computing the permanent of a complex matrix with repeated rows that improves the state-of-the-art \cite{Shche2019} time complexity, with a tradeoff in memory.
 We detail optimised implementations of our algorithms that can be found in the \emph{QuandeLibC} library\footnote{On Github at {\url{https://github.com/Quandela/QuandeLibC}}.} (which is also integrated in the open-source software platform \emph{Perceval} \cite{heurtel_perceval_2022}).
 We benchmark the performance of our algorithms, comparing them to implementations of the Glynn and Ryser algorithms in the \emph{the Walrus} library \cite{gupt2019walrus}, as well as implementations in \emph{QuandeLibC} of these algorithms, which appear to be more efficient, and of the Clifford and Clifford algorithms also in \emph{QuandeLibC}.

+\paragraph{Contributions} A preliminary version of this work has been presented at IEEE Quantum Computing and Engineering \cite{heurtel2022sloi}.
+The main contributions of this paper are three Strong Linear Optical Simulators (\SLOS), and can be summarised as follows: